Deborah Bull: Public service

+Honours and awards

-Bull was nominated for a life peerage by the House of Lords Appointments Commission in June 2018.
+Bull was appointed a Commander of the Order of the British Empire (CBE) in the Queen's 1999 Birthday Honours.
+She was nominated for a life peerage by the House of Lords Appointments Commission in June 2018.
 She was created Baroness Bull, of Aldwych in the City of Westminster, on 11 July.

+She has been awarded honorary doctorates by University of Derby (1998), Sheffield Hallam University (2001), Kent University (2010) and the Open University (2005).